Foxtel

 NXE Australia Pty Ltd, trading as the Foxtel Group, is an Australian pay television company that operates direct broadcast satellite television, and IPTV streaming services.
 It was formed in April 2018, superseding an earlier company from 1995.
 The service was established as a 50/50 joint venture between News Corp Australia (which held a controlling 65% stake) and Telstra (which held the remaining 35%).

-Since 2025, the company is owned by DAZN.
+Since 2025, the company has been owned by DAZN.
 It shares many features with the Sky service in the UK and Ireland – including the iQ box, the electronic programme guide, a similar remote control, and Red Button Active.
-Foxtel is a merger between Fox under Lachlan Murdoch who is CEO and Telstra under Ross Lambi who is Chief Infrastructure Officer.